 Five thousand years ago, the Babylonians hung symbols over their shop doors depicting what kind of trade went on inside and, voila, the first advertisements were born (this practice still exists today; you might have noticed the white and red twisted poles outside some barber shops, for example).
 From ancient Egyptian engravings on the walls of desert canyons, to the traditional medieval European town-crier, to the pop-up ads that appear every time you log on to your computer, people have always found ways to attract other people’s attention to a product or service for sale.
 Advertising may have become more prevalent over the years, but wherever communities and commerce exit, so too does advertising.

 In this section, you’ll learn a short history of one of the most pervasive forms of language: the advert.
 The industrial revolution and the increased prevalence of available goods woke manufacturers up to their ability to make people want particular products or services; increased competition intensified the need for professional advertisers; the proliferation of radio and television expanded their reach; the explosion of the American economy after world war two cemented advertising’s ‘Golden Years’; the advent of the digital age cheapened the production of ads and speeded their dissemination to a wider and wider market.
-To flesh out this story somewhat, and to begin your study of advertising texts, read one or two of the following articles:
+To flesh out this story somewhat, and to begin your study of advertising texts, read one or two of the following articles and report back what you’ve found out:

 - The History and Evolution of Advertising (by Antonio Gallegos writing for Tint)